 There are several defenses that an individual can assert to charges of identity theft:

 - No fraudulent intent/ No unlawful purpose.
 For a conviction under Section 530.5, a prosecutor will have to prove that the defendant used another person's information in either (1) an unlawful manner or (2) with fraudulent intent.
 Depending on the charge (unlawful purpose or fraudulent intent), a defendant can prove that he or she had no unlawful purpose or fraudulent intent.

 - Interactive computer service or software provider.
 Federal law specifically exempts interactive computer services or software providers, unless they sell or transfer the information with the intent to commit fraud.
 If the defendant is a computer services or access software provider, he or she can prove that there was no fraudulent intent.

-Orange County Identity Theft Defense at the Law Office of Lauren K. Johnson
+Orange County Identity Theft Defense at the Johnson Criminal Law Group

-Our criminal defense attorney at the Law Office of Lauren K. Johnson will provide you with experienced legal defense for identity theft charges.
+Our criminal defense attorney at the Johnson Criminal Law Group will provide you with experienced legal defense for identity theft charges.
 If facing possible charges it is important to get in touch with our Orange County criminal defense lawyer as soon as possible.
 We can be reached by phone at 949-622-5522 or you can send us a message online today.